US urgent care market, mapped

 Vendors selling into urgent care.
 Urgent-care EHR platforms like Experity and the legacy DocuTAP base.
 Telehealth platforms looking for clinic partners.
 Revenue cycle and medical billing firms.
 Occupational-health program vendors selling into the Concentra-adjacent space.
 Medical staffing platforms placing nurse practitioners and physician assistants.
 Retail-clinic point-of-sale and patient-engagement vendors.

-How is your urgent care chain count different from UCAOA and IBISWorld?
+How is your urgent care chain count different from other industry lists?

-UCAOA publishes an annual benchmarking report based on member surveys, which is excellent but ships once a year and covers a self-selected sample.
-IBISWorld and Modern Healthcare publish revenue-ranked or member-ranked top lists that update annually.
+The widely cited industry lists publish revenue-ranked or member-ranked top tens that update once a year.
 Orbital maps every urgent care clinic site-by-site against the universe of US small businesses and refreshes monthly, so closures, new builds, and PE roll-ups land in the data within weeks instead of next year.

 Can I filter the urgent care dataset by state or corporate structure?